Harold Hart

-Harold Jerome Hart (born July 13, 1952) is an American former professional football running back who played four seasons in the National Football League (NFL) with the Oakland Raiders and New York Giants.
+Harold Jerome Hart (born July 13, 1952) is an American former professional football player who was a running back for four seasons in the National Football League (NFL) with the Oakland Raiders and New York Giants.
 He was selected by the Raiders in the eleventh round of the 1974 NFL draft.
-He played college football at Texas Southern University.
+He played college football for the Texas Southern Tigers.
 Hart was also a member of the Tampa Bay Buccaneers.

 Early life

 Hart played high school football at New Stanton Senior High School in Jacksonville, Florida.
 He played his first two years at quarterback before converting to running back.
 He rushed for 1,900 yards and 13 touchdowns his senior year in 1969.
 He also earned first-team All-State honors and played in the North-South All-Star game.

 College career

-Hart was a four-year starter for the Texas Southern Tigers, rushing for over 2,000 yards.
+Hart was a four-year starter at Texas Southern University, rushing for over 2,000 yards for the Tigers.